RxSwiftCommunity/RxGRDB/README.md

 #### `DatabaseWriter.rx.changes(in:startImmediately:)`

-This [database changes observable](#changes-observables) emits a database connection after each database transaction that has an [impact](#what-is-database-observation) on any of the tracked requests:
+This [database changes observable](#changes-observables) emits a database connection right after a database transaction has modified the tracked tables and columns by inserting, updating, or deleting a database row:

 ```swift
 let playersRequest = Player.all()